 Photos above illustrate damage from conservation carried out by the West that was also expensive and wasteful.

 They provide visual evidence that deterioration between the canvas awning and stone slab is not allowing the monastery walls to breathe, rapidly destroying the buildings.
 Support structures have been inserted directly into ancient masonry stonework, so that any movement causes cracks in the monastery walls.

 This unprofessional work, lacking in all quality control and budget management, needs expert, monitored rectification.
 Restoration needs to be done by experts; that is, the traditional owners.
-Read a news report about local opinion: click here.
+To read a news report about local opinion click or tap here.

 This technical recommendation is independent.
 It is free of all political and religious influences, easter and western, as well as any other individual’s or group’s self interest and temporary benefit.
 It is not associated with any organisation.
 The author is a building technician with 31 years’ experience.